Ravencentric/pyanilist/docs/index.md

 - Supports both sync and async.
 - Read-only API wrapper.
-- Only supports querying the `Media` type.
+- Only supports querying the `Anime` or `Manga` type.
+    - *Technically, Anilist has more than just Anime or Manga but they simply lump all animation into their `Anime` type and all comics/text-based media into their `Manga` type.
+This means that something like a `Light Novel` also falls in the `Manga` type*

 ## Installation